hakandundar34coding/system-monitoring-center/README.md

 * python3-opengl (for FPS counting)

 ### Status:
-* Under development, there may be bugs to be fixed.
+* The application is in Beta stage and there may be bugs to be fixed.